 Conditions treated in a php treatment program

-A PHP treatment program may be recommended as a step down from an inpatient or residential treatment program or as a structured alternative to residential treatment for those who do not require 24-hour supervision.
+Often, a php drug treatment program is recommended as a vital step-down level of care after completing a residential stay, ensuring that individuals continue to receive high-level medical and therapeutic support while transitioning back into their community or as a structured alternative to residential treatment for those who do not require 24-hour supervision.
 These programs provide medical treatment and individual and group therapy while helping individuals develop coping skills and build healthy habits for long-term recovery.

 What is the difference between partial hospitalization programs and intensive outpatient programs?